 Visible along the way are Inuksuit, stone sculptures and figures that stand mysteriously along pathways and roads, and are some of the oldest objects placed in the arctic by humans, and have become a symbol of the Inuit people, indigenous people who inhabit Arctic regions of Canada, Greenland, and the United States.

 Inuksugalait sits mysteriously along pathways in Repulse Bay.

 Lodging The Great White North

 In these Arctic Coops, the person working the front desk could be your tour guide, and you get to know the culture and the area you are staying in before even getting on the boat and searching for narwhals.
-That, Graham says, is the “charm of these tours.”
+That, they say, is the “charm of these tours.”

-As Graham explained, they only take small groups on these expeditions, creating a very personal travel experience.
+The company only takes small groups on these expeditions, creating a very personal travel experience.
 The tours are popular with their specific audience, booking up a year in advance.

 Now, over thirty years later, they are still serving their clientele with the kind of travel they are looking for, staying true to the motto the Company was founded on: “Interesting travel experiences for interested people.

 The Fascinating Narwhal